 So, the other day I’m flying to a speaking engagement.
 While waiting for my flight to board I bought a yogurt parfait.
 After paying for it, I looked for a spoon.
 There were knives and forks, but no spoons.
 The little compartment next to the knives and forks was empty.
 I asked the cashier if they had any spoons.
 He pointed to where they weren’t.
-I told him they were out, and in an effort to get rid of me, he suggested that I could go to the restaurant next store and ask them for a spoon.
+I told him they were out, and in an effort to get rid of me, he suggested that I go to the restaurant next door and ask them for a spoon.

 I walked by the first restaurant a few minutes later and there were plenty of spoons.
 Obviously, there were spoons somewhere.
 The guy just didn’t want to get them, when a customer needed them.

 I didn’t want to make a scene over this, but I thought I’d mention something to the manager.
-He wasn’t there when I bought my yogurt.
+The manger wasn’t there when I bought my yogurt.
 He apologized, but then said something interesting.
 He mentioned that the restaurant was managed by a group at the airport, so I really shouldn’t expect the same service or quality I am accustomed to at this company’s regular restaurants.

 And, that is where our lesson begins.
 You see, it doesn’t matter if it is an airport restaurant, a small kiosk or a full-service restaurant.
 There must be a similar experience across all locations, regardless of size or where it is.
 The logo is the logo, and the brand is the brand!

 Let’s switch industries and talk about an icon in the world of customer service.
 When Nordstrom decided to move into the online world, many of their customers were concerned that they would erode their reputation for amazing service.
-Management thought long and hard about how to create an online experience that matched the expectation of a Nordstrom customer, and they delivered.
-Regardless of location – instore or online – Nordstrom will always focus on making sure the customer has the best experience.
+Management thought long and hard about how to create an online experience that matched the expectations of a Nordstrom customer, and they delivered.
+Regardless of location – in-store or online – Nordstrom will always focus on making sure the customer has the best experience.